-Content: The homework is probably the most useful learning tool in the course-take it seriously, allow yourself time to do it, and have fun!
+The homework is designed to aid you in understanding of the material.
+Lab assignments will often be helpful to solving these problems.
+Solving problems is probably the most useful learning tool in this course-take it seriously, allow yourself time to do it, and have fun!
 Alumni often describe this course's homework as critical to their success in job interviews.